noevernier/noevernier/README.md

 ---
 <h1 align="center">Hi 👋, I'm Noé.</h1>

-- 🎓 Computer Science student at [**Télécom paris**](https://www.telecom-paris.fr).
+- 🎓 Computer Science student at [**Télécom paris**](https://www.telecom-paris.fr) and currently enrolled in the MVA Master’s program at [**ENS Paris-Saclay**](https://www.ens-paris-saclay.fr).
-- 🌱 Proficient in Python for software development and machine learning applications, with experience in PyTorch.
+- 🌱 Specializing in the mathematical foundations and advanced techniques of machine learning, computer vision, and data analysis.
-- 📚 Currently exploring advanced machine learning techniques, deepening mathematical understanding in machine learning.
+- 📚 Currently exploring innovative methods in statistical modeling, deep learning, and quantitative finance.
 - 📫 How to reach me **noe.vernier@telecom-paris.fr**
 ## ⚙️ Skills
 <p align="center">
 	<a href="">